LippertComponents/Blend/README.md

   - Install MODX (3.x for git is complete)
   - Update
   - Add TV convenience methods for building custom migrations
-  - Media Sources, seed and migrate
+  - DONE: Media Sources, seed and migrate
   - Convert all System Setting to have values that are name key vs int key, templates, resources, ect.
 - v1.1
   - Extras